Support PLC Engine Collect

 Place all members of a sequence chain in one group.

 Please do not forget jumping back to the first step on the end of the sequence chain.

-Answer: In realiter no, and it does not affect the speed.
-The techincal limits are available under technical data.
+In reality no, and it does not affect the speed.
+The technical limits are available under technical data.